AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

 ## Reference

+This section includes reference information about the function.

 ### Sample project

 Agora provides an open-source [demo project](https://github.com/AgoraIO/API-Examples/blob/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/advanced/customaudio) on GitHub.
 You can view the source code on Github or download the project to try it out.